Warframe is a free-to-play third-person shooter sci-fi soloable co-op video game, released in 2013.

 - Artificial Intelligences (“Cephalons”), possibly built back during the Orokin days by digitising the consciousness of a prisoner.
 These have their own agenda and beliefs, and their high access to information often make them influential and with a network of contractors.

-- A subset of Corpus corporations, the Perrin Sequence, that believes in a more responsible capitalism is a better path to prosperity.
+- A subset of Corpus corporations, the Perrin Sequence, that believes that a more responsible capitalism is a better path to prosperity.

 - A religious organisation, the New Loka, which believes that Earth is sacred.
 It seeks to return a healed humanity to a healed Earth.